tomaslibanomonteiro/Ludo/README.md

 * If you don't give the IP and Port Number, the defaults in "setIPandPort.py" will be used

-After getting the game server running, connect the first (Master) player, that will decide the base rules of the game (number of players, human pr pc player, etc) running the command
+After getting the game server running, connect the first (Master) player, that will decide the game Password for other humans to connect and the base rules of the game (number of players, human or pc player, etc) running the command with the same IP and Port as in the previous command

 ```
 python client.py "IP_ADDRESS "PORT_NUMBER"
 ```

-* Players must be in the same wifi network to play.
+* Players must be in the same wifi network to play, but can be in different machines.

-* The file "test_client.py" will send automatic messages to start the game with predefined options, run it instead if you want to automaticly start a predifined game.
+* The file "test_client.py" will send automatic messages to start the game with predefined options, run it instead if you want to automatically start a predifined game.

 After connecting the Master Player and set the rules for the game, wait until the rest of the human players connect to the game, by running the same command: